Jberczel/jberczel.github.io/_posts/2014-05-02-my-micro-reddit.md

 This is a final run-through to make sure the associations between the  `User`, `Post`, and `Comment` models are working as we expect.

-My tables should be different than yours, so play around with your sample data and make sure you can return similiar results:
+My tables should be different than yours, so play around with your sample data and make sure you can return similar results:

 {% highlight bash %}
 2.0.0-p451 :067 > u = User.find(5)